classicfoo/editor2/README.md

 - Rename current file
 - Copy current filename to clipboard
 - Copy current filepath to clipboard
+- Spell Checker
+- Ability to toggle spell checker on and off

 # Todo
 - Save as in file menu
 - Follow indent pattern when pressing enter